 High credit utilization

 60+ days late on payment in last 90 days

 60+ days late on payment no more than once in last 12 months

 |Good||700-749||17.33%||45||$58,740||3+ years of credit history

 Not 60+ days late on payment in last 12 months

 |Excellent||750-850||38.12%||41||$64,269||5+ years of credit history

 Never 60+ days late on payment

 Is a Fair Credit Score Average?

-Some people use the terms “fair credit” and “average credit” interchangeably.
-But that’s actually incorrect.
-The average credit score is 669, according to WalletHub data.
-And that’s 10 points above the upper bound of the standard fair credit range.
-As a result, the average American actually has “good credit.”
+Some people use the terms “fair credit” and “average credit” interchangeably, and that’s fairly accurate.
+The average credit score is 695, according to WalletHub data, which is toward the high end of the fair-credit range.

 Fair vs. Good Credit